 Mental Health Bill 2013

 The Mental Health Bill 2013 was introduced into the Legislative Assembly on 23 October 2013.
 The Bill is a response to extensive consultation and submissions by stakeholders, including the 2011 consultation Bill and the 2012 Green Bill, which in total received over 1300 submissions.
-You can find the Bill and a range of supporting materials here as well as details on planning for the implementation of the Bill and avenues to get involved.
+You can find the Bill and a range of supporting materials here as well as details on planning for the implementation of the Bill and ways to get involved such as the Lived Experience Advisory Group (LEAG).

 Proposed amendment to Mental Health Bill 2013